justinishAWS/AIAssistedAutoTests/README.md

 # AIAssistedAutoTests
 Currently, this includes a Python file that can run Test #6 (from the APM demo status tracking Quip file) end-to-end with no user interaction.

 The directory also includes a `JSInjections` folder, which includes the scripts that are added to the `.evaluate` function in browser-use.

 ## Quick Start
+1. Run `mwinit` to generate new credentials

+2. Run `ada credentials update --account=<apm-demo1_account_id> --provider=isengard --once --role=<Role>`

-1. Run `pip install browser-use` to install browser-use
+3. Run `pip install browser-use` to install browser-use

-2. Run `pip install playwright` to install PlayWright
+4. Run `pip install playwright` to install PlayWright

-3. Run the file with `python Test6.py`
+5. Run the file with `python Test6.py`

 ## Debugging

-You may encounter an error stating `[browser] Failed to initialize Playwright browser: To start chrome in Debug mode, you need to close all existing Chrome instances and try again otherwise we can not connect to the instance.`
+If you use your own `browser_binary_path`, you may encounter an error stating `[browser] Failed to initialize Playwright browser: To start chrome in Debug mode, you need to close all existing Chrome instances and try again otherwise we can not connect to the instance.`

 If quitting your current Chrome instance does not resolve this, you can create a temporary folder which contains your user information and credentials and run Chrome on that.
 You will also need to include debugging on port 9222.